Calvin087/solid/vomtom/notes.md

 This consumes the gas.
 Assert should only really be triggered if something crazy happens otherwise shouldn't come into play.

 ## FallBack Functions

+NOT WORKING IN NEWEST VERSION:
+Need to find the correct way of doing it, apparently need a receive ether amount.

 No name, if you blindly send ether without using a function, it gets sent here.